Carlos Beltran will never manage a game for the New York Mets.

 Beltran and the Mets have decided to part ways after he was specifically named in Major League Baseball’s report as a key player in the Houston Astros sign-stealing scandal.
 Yahoo Sports’ Tim Brown reports that it’s a mutual decision between the Mets and the 42-year-old ex-outfielder:

 Beltran was an active player for the Astros in 2017 when they illegally stole and transmitted signs during the regular season and World Series.
-Like the other current and former players questioned during the investigation, Beltran will not face a punishment from the league.
+Like the other current and former players questioned during the investigation, Beltran will not face a punishment from the league, but he was one

 Astros manager A.J.
 Hinch and general manager Jeff Luhnow were not so lucky.
 Both were suspended by the league and immediately fired by the Astros for their involvement.
 Alex Cora, who served as Astros’ bench coach in 2017 and led the Boston Red Sox to the 2018 World Series championship, parted ways with Boston on Tuesday.